0xmachos/mOSL/README.md

 ## `Full Disk Access` Permission

-In macOS Mojave certain application data is protected by the OS.
+In macOS Mojave and later certain application data is protected by the OS.
 For example, if `Example.app` wishes to access `Contacts.app` data `Example.app` must be given explicit permission via `System Preferences > Security & Privacy > Privacy`.
 However some application data cannot be accessed via a specific permission.
 Access to this data requires the `Full Disk Access` permission.

 mOSL requires that `Terminal.app` be given the `Full Disk Access` permission.
 It needs this permission to audit/fix the following settings: